Choosing the Right Plants

 - Avoid invasive plants

 Visit LA Coastal Water Wise Gardening to help you with plant selection.
 This site offers beautiful pictures and specific characteristics for each plant.
 You can save items that you like by clicking on the “Add to My Plant List” button.
 This allows you to go back when you are finished browsing and print out a list of your selections.
 You can even print the list out by hydrozones.
 A hydrozone is a landscape practice that groups plants with similar water requirements together.
-Also try the short online class at BeWaterWise.com.
-This short course on Plant Selection will elaborate on the list of things to consider to help you narrow down your choices.
+Also try this Garden Planner by the Calscape.
+This will give you a customized list of plants based on your needs.

 Choosing the plants that are right for you can be one of the most difficult steps in this process.
 There are so many potential plants from which to choose, you will feel like a kid in a candy shop.